 3. Lone Survivor: The Eyewitness Account of Operation Redwing and the Lost Heroes of SEAL Team 10

 Marcus Luttrell is the main person in this book, the lone survivor.
 He grew up in Texas and was born there.
-Then he was raised on a farmhouse by his parents and with his brother, Morgan.
-Marcus knew that he wanted to become a Navy SEAL from a very young age, and he knew it was not an easy task to do at all.
+Then, he was raised in a farmhouse by his parents and with his brother, Morgan.
+From a very young age, Marcus knew he wanted to become a Navy SEAL, and he knew it was not easy.

 So, Marcus went so far as to hire a man named Billy Shelton to help train him to survive the training for SEALs.
-In 1999, Marcus Luttrell officially went into Navy SEAL training, graduated in 2002, and became a medic.
-The book focuses on the true story of SEAL Team 10 during Operation Redwing, the eyewitness accounts of Marcus Luttrell, ethical dilemmas they face during war.
+In 1999, Marcus Luttrell officially entered Navy SEAL training, graduated in 2002, and became a medic.
+The book focuses on the true story of SEAL Team 10 during Operation Redwing, the eyewitness accounts of Marcus Luttrell, and the ethical dilemmas they faced during the war.

 The events took place about four years after 9/11.
 The events of 9/11 are Marcus’ war against terrorists and his whole drive besides trying to keep his teammates alive.
 Also, he wants to avenge all the people who died during 9/11.